garethdavisUK/SCSICDTVDevice/README.md

 This translates the device calls into SCSI 2 compatible CD-ROM commands and sends them to ID 6 on the scsi.device.
 This allows a third party SCSI CD-ROM drive to be used in place of the internal drive, which are unobtainium once they fail.
 You will need a CDTV SCSI interface board to connect the drive to, but there are reproductions of these available.

 ## Status of the project
-This is best described as a bunch of loosly held together hacks that can successfully boot fairly simple titles like the CDPD workbench discs.
+This is best described as a bunch of loosly held together hacks that can successfully boot fairly simple discs like the CDPD collections.
+A number of more complex titles don't get any further than booting to a black screen.

 This is nowhere near production quality code yet, this repo is here primarily for storage rather than sharing my work.
 There are no releases as yet.

-The device is currently doing something making cdstrap unhappy, causing it not to open the trademark screen once booting.
-If a CDTV title doesn't open its own screen during boot, you'll stay on a black screen.
-Sim City opens a new screen, Defender of the Crown does not, and Lemmings only opens a screen under on KS1.3.

 For this reason I'd advise people not to go building and burning this into ROMs right now, and is why I'm not including a binary module.

 ### What does work (maybe)
 From a driver level here is what I think is currently working, what this translates to in application support is left as an exercise for the reader